The Bankrate promise

 - You don’t have the additional money to cover living expenses to live elsewhere while your home is being rebuilt.

-- You still have a loan on your home and can’t pay for that, plus the cost to rebuild and live elsewhere while construction happens.
+- You still have a loan on your home and would struggle to pay it in addition to the cost to rebuild and live elsewhere while reconstruction occurs.

-- You live in one of the areas of Oregon with the most seismic activity.
+- You live in an area of Oregon with the most seismic activity.

 - You live close to a fault line.